 The Falls Tennis and Athletic welcomes Alex O’Brien, former top 30 in the world touring pro in an exhibition featuring Brett Joelson, Guillaume Gauthier and Tres Davis Friday, February 19th at 6:00 pm in support of the “Serving Up Miracles” Pro Am February 27-28.

-O’Brien’s amateur career featured two state high school championships and a rare triple crown – NCAA singles, doubles and team championships – at Stanford.
-His professional resume shows four Grand Slam doubles finals, one ATP singles crown and Davis Cup and Olympics appearances for the U.S.
+O’Brien’s amateur career featured two state high school championships and a rare triple crown – NCAA singles, doubles and team championships – at Stanford University.
+His professional resume shows four Grand Slam doubles finals, one ATP singles crown and Davis Cup and Olympics appearances for the United States.

 The 1999 U.S. Open doubles championship was particularly sweet because O’Brien had experienced three unsuccessful forays into Grand Slam finals.
 O’Brien and Canadian Sebastien Lareau defeated Mahesh Bhupathi and Leander Paes of India, 7-6, 6-4.
 That same year, O’Brien teamed with Pete Sampras, who was making a rare doubles appearance, to keep American hopes alive with a victory against Australians Mark Woodforde and Sandon Stolle in a Davis Cup tie.
 The match was played in 95-degree heat, 90-percent humidity in Boston.